codechimp-org/lms-tvh/README.md

 # lms-tvh
-lms-tvh is a plugin for Logitech Media Server to allow playing of live radio streams from TVHeadend.
+lms-tvh is a plugin for Lyrion Media Server (Logitech Media Server) to allow playing of live radio streams from TVHeadend.

 ![alt text](https://github.com/codechimp-org/lms-tvh/raw/master/resources/lms-tvh-systemdiagram.png "System Diagram")

 ## Configuration
 ### TVHeadend Configuration
-To stream audio to Logitech Media Server a specific audio profile must be created.
+To stream audio to Lyrion Media Server a specific audio profile must be created.

 * Within TVHeadend go to the Configuration Tab/Stream/Stream Profiles
 * Ensure your View level is set to Expert, otherwise you will not see all options
 * Add a Stream Profile
 * Choose Type - Transcode/av-lib
-* Name your profile squeeze (case sensitive, you will enter this later into the TVH plugin settings on Logitech Media Server)
+* Name your profile squeeze (case sensitive, you will enter this later into the TVH plugin settings on Lyrion Media Server)
 * Container: Raw Audio Stream
 * Audio Codec: aac (depending on your TVHeadend installation you may have to experiment with other codec's)
 * Press Create to save your new profile